Build a Production Rust Library in 6 Weeks

 Benchmarked performance

 Measure your parser against Python's json module.
-Profile bottlenecks, optimize hot paths, and understand why Rust is fast — not just that it's fast.
+Profile bottlenecks, optimize hot paths, and understand why Rust is fast, not just that it's fast.

 Why Rust, why now

-It will make you a better Python developer.
 Rust forces habits that Python lets you skip: explicit error handling, no nulls, ownership over who mutates what.
 Once you've written Rust for six weeks, you read Python differently.
 You see where state leaks, where errors are silently swallowed, where "it works" is doing a lot of work.

-It makes you sharper with AI.
 When you're directing an AI to write code, vague thinking produces vague output.
 Rust's type system and ownership model train you to be precise about contracts, lifetimes, and failure modes.
 That precision transfers to every prompt you write and every AI-generated diff you review.

 Program overview